replicatedhq/replicated-field-labs/instruqt/helm-hello-world/02-getting/assignment.md

 Fill in the rest of the form and click on the **Create Account** button to get started.

 Once you have created your account you should land on the Channels.
-Channels allow you to mange who has access to the which releases of your application.
+Channels allow you to manage who has access to which releases of your application.

 ### 2. Review the Application